 - Review plans and specifications prior to the tender process to identify areas of non-compliance or ambiguity which may lead to costly variations for your clients.

-- Waterproofing specifications and drainage design for basements and wetwalls and roof gardens.
+- Waterproofing specifications: Hydromedial can assist with detailed design for waterproofing, drainage design for basements and wetwalls and roof gardens.

-- Quantity estimating on proposed new build and renovation plans including major and minor works.
+- Quantity estimating: We provide estimates on any area of proposed new build and renovation plans including major and minor works.

 - Tender documentation & evaluation: Hydromedial can assist with the provision of detailed documentation following a pre-issue review.
 This step in the process will highlight any gaps in the tender documents allowing for complete and precise tender submissions from builders and contractors.
 Ambiguity within scope of works documentation can lead to unexpected variation claims once the project has commenced.
 We can issue the documentation to builders, review the tender submissions and assess and compare tender submissions to achieve pricing clarity.

-- Provide detailed assessment of variations on a range of projects, from smaller renovations through to multi-unit remedial projects.
+- Cost control: We can assess & qualify variations on a range of projects, from smaller renovations through to multi-unit remedial projects.